 Mr. Mamaysky began his career in the commercial litigation practice of a global law firm which has since merged with Morgan Lewis LLP.

 - Lead negotiations of various complex commercial relationships between businesses, strategically posture clients to achieve organizational objectives and successfully resolve contested questions, and draft agreements to memorialize those relationships.

 - Help employers assess legal, ethical, and employee relations considerations to address human resources challenges thoroughly and compassionately.

-- Oversee internal investigations regarding employment issues, such as harassment and discrimination allegations, ethics and business conduct violations, and similar matters.
-Draft investigation reports and advise management teams on implementing appropriate resolutions.
+- Oversee internal investigations of human resources issues, ethics and business conduct concerns, and employment law matters.
+Draft investigation reports and advise human resources professionals and management teams on implementing appropriate resolutions.

-- Advise management teams regarding compliance with various state regulations and develop strategic approaches to relationships with regulatory bodies to achieve desired outcomes.
+- Advise clients regarding compliance with various state regulatory regimes, and represent clients before regulatory bodies to help achieve desired outcomes.